 Dip Remedial Massage

-Tania Siu is a registered practitioner in Chinese medicine, Acupuncture, and Remedial massage therapy and has been in practice for more than 13 years.
+Tania Siu is a registered practitioner in Traditional Chinese medicine (TCM), Acupuncture, and Remedial massage therapy and has been in practice for more than 13 years.
 She gained her qualifications at the Western Sydney University in 2004, and completed her internship in China at the Nanjing Chinese medicine hospital.
 She has a genuine interest in Chinese culture, food and their language, after the completion of her studies she ventured off and travelled around China for 6 months.
-Since being back in Australia, she has been in private practice in Sydney for almost 10 years.
+Since being back in Australia, she has been in private practice for 10 years.